guneyuzel/lexicon-demo/README.md

 # Lexicon Demo

-Lexicon Demo is a web application that allows users to interact with the Solana blockchain using natural language commands and voice input.
+Lexicon Demo is an innovative web application developed for Colosseum Radar Hackathon that showcases the potential of natural language interactions with the Solana blockchain.
+Our goal is to simplify blockchain transactions and make them accessible to everyone through conversational AI.

+## What We're Building

+Lexicon Demo is pushing the boundaries of blockchain interaction by:

+1. **SDK Integration**: We're developing an SDK to seamlessly integrate Lexicon into any app, expanding its reach and utility across the Solana ecosystem.

+2. **Live Data Integration**: Integrating real-time API data to help users navigate and interact with any Web3 app effortlessly.

+3. **Specialized LLM for Solana**: Creating a specialized Language Model focused on Solana-related events and data for more accurate and relevant interactions.

-## Features
+## Current Features

-- Natural language processing algorithms for Solana transactions
+- Natural language processing for Solana transactions
-- Voice command input for transaction creation
+- Voice command input for hands-free operation
 - Wallet connection and balance display
 - Contact management system
+- Transaction history viewer
+- Support for SOL and SPL token transfers

-## Prerequisites
+## How It Works

-- Node.js (v14 or later)
-- npm or yarn
-- A Solana wallet (e.g., Phantom)
+1. Connect your Solana Devnet wallet
+2. Click the "Try Lexicon" button in the center of the screen
+3. Add a contact
+4. Type or speak your command (e.g., "Send 1 SOL to Alice")
+5. Review and confirm the transaction

+## Contributing

+This is a hackathon project, but we're open to contributions and feedback.
+Feel free to open issues or submit pull requests.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- Solana Foundation for their blockchain technology and developer tools
+- OpenAI for inspiration on natural language processing

+## Disclaimer

+This is a hackathon demo project and is not intended for production use.
+Use at your own risk.